 DISTRIBUTIONS.
 The Trust will distribute dividends received, less expenses, monthly.
-The first dividend distribution, if any, will be made on April 30, 2012 to all Unitholders of record on April 15, 2012, and thereafter distributions will be made on the last business day of every month.
+The first dividend distribution, if any, will be made on April 25, 2013, to all Unitholders of record on April 10, 2013, and thereafter distributions will be made on the twenty-fifth day (or next business day) of every month.
 The final distribution will be made within a reasonable period of time after the Trust terminates.

 MARKET FOR UNITS.
-Unitholders may sell their Units to the Sponsor or the Trustee at any time, without fee or penalty.
-The Sponsor intends to repurchase Units from Unitholders throughout the life of the Trust at prices based upon the market value of the underlying Securities.
+Unitholders may sell their units to the Sponsor or the Trustee at any time, without fee or penalty.
+The Sponsor intends to repurchase units from Unitholders throughout the life of the Trust at prices based upon the market value of the underlying Securities.
 However, the Sponsor is not obligated to maintain a market and may stop doing so without prior notice for any business reason.
-If a market is not maintained, a Unitholder will be able to redeem his or her Units with the Trustee at the same price as the Sponsor's repurchase price.
-Unitholders who sell or redeem Units prior to such time as the entire deferred sales charge on such Units has been collected will be assessed the amount of the remaining deferred sales charge at the time of such sale or redemption.
+If a market is not maintained, a Unitholder will be able to redeem his or her units with the Trustee at the same price as the Sponsor's repurchase price.
 The existence of a liquid trading market for these Securities may depend on whether dealers will make a market in these Securities.
 There can be no assurance of the making or the maintenance of a market for any of the Securities contained in the portfolio of the Trust or of the liquidity of the Securities in any markets made.
-The price at which the Securities may be sold to meet redemptions, and the value of the Units, will be adversely affected if trading markets for the Securities are limited or absent.
+The price at which the Securities may be sold to meet redemptions, and the value of the units, will be adversely affected if trading markets for the Securities are limited or absent.